-Note: we are republishing this story in light of recent reports that suggest more and more people all across the country are experiencing random acts of kindness while going about their daily life even amid the challenges everyone is facing due to the COVID-19 pandemic.
+Note: we are republishing this story, which originally made the news in September 2017, in light of recent reports that suggest more and more people all across the country are experiencing random acts of kindness even amid the challenges everyone is facing due to the pandemic.

 According to reports, Briana Hefley Shepard wrote a post that was shared on the Love What Matters Facebook page.
 She explained her daughter's tradition of waving at the trains as they went by every morning.

 The conductors noticed the little girl and started waving back, rolling down their windows and blowing their train whistles just to make her smile.
 After several years of this, Shepard's daughter had to start school.
 The conductors noticed that their little friend was no longer in the window.

 Shepard explained what happened in the Facebook post:

 The most amazing and heartwarming thing happened this morning.
 My family's business moved into their new location about three years ago.
 It's located right along the train tracks which means we get a front row seat to all of the locomotive action.
 My daughter lives for it.
 It didn't take long for the conductors to notice her waving to them and for them to return those waves.
 As time progressed, it became their ritual.
 They'd blow their whistles, she'd run to the window, they'd open their windows, and everyone would wave and smile ear to ear.
 I teared up almost every single time.

 Then a few weeks ago, my daughter started school.

 Her transition to daily school hit me a little harder than I was expecting, but it hit me the hardest the first day the train came when she wasn't there.
 They blew their whistles, they opened their windows, but I was the only one standing there just crying and weakly waving.
 The next day I made a sign.
 I simply wrote 'She started school.'
 I heard the whistle, ran to the window, and held up my sign.
 That was three weeks ago.